hanami/guides/content/v2.2/database/relations.md

 ### Aliasing

-If you don't wish to use the table name as your relation name, aliasing the relation with `:as` is simple:
+If you don't wish to use the table name as your relation name, aliasing the relation with `as:` is simple:

 ```ruby
 module Bookshelf